phytotoma/Completionist/README.md

 ## Overview

-Being a RP nerd, my idea was to make an Addon to plan a lore-friendly leveling route.
+Being a RP nerd, I wanted to make an Addon to plan a lore-friendly leveling route for my characters.

 **Completionist** lets the player make such plans by keeping track of the zones they have cleared, as well as the zones they plan to visit or skip.
-The percentage of completion adds up in a counter at the bottom.
+The percentage of completion adds up in a counter at the bottom to offer a sense of completion similar to Achievement hunting.

 ## Features

-* The **Leveling zones** tab features a list of leveling zones sorted by level and faction where you can check the ones you have already cleared and right click the zones you plan to skip.
-A button at the bottom resets the completion counter.
+* The `Leveling zones` tab features a list of leveling zones sorted by level and faction where you can check out the ones you have already cleared and right click the zones you plan to skip.
+A button at the bottom lets you reset the completion counter.
-* In the **Instances** tab you can accomplish the same for Dungeons, Raids and World Bosses events -- this Addon is best enjoyed with the [mod-individual-progression](https://github.com/ZhengPeiRu21/mod-individual-progression) module for AzerothCore.
+* The `Instances` lets you accomplish the same for Dungeons, Raids and World Bosses events -- this Addon is best enjoyed with the [mod-individual-progression](https://github.com/ZhengPeiRu21/mod-individual-progression) module for AzerothCore, which enables back Vanilla raids and World Bosses events in Wrath of the Lich King.
-* A **User objectives** tab lets you add and keep track of your own objectives.
+* The `User objectives` tab lets you add and keep track of your own custom objectives.
-* The **Notes** tab serves as a general purpose notepad.
+* The `Notes` tab serves as a general purpose notepad.

 <table style="border-collapse: collapse; border: none; margin: 0 auto;">
   <tr style="border: none;">